nzdeveloper009/SmoothCheckBox/README.md

 ## Steps to use features in the project:
 > Step 1.
-Add the JitPack repository to your settings.gradle.kts file
+Add the Maven repository to your settings.gradle.kts file
 ```gradle
 maven {
   name = "GithubPackages"